MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 For more information about the elements in this output, see:

-- TotalProcs: This value shows the total cached objects currently in the procedure cache.
+- **TotalProcs**: This value shows the total cached objects currently in the procedure cache.
 This value matches the entries in the `sys.dm_exec_cached_plans` DMV.

   > [!NOTE]
   > Because of the dynamic nature of this information, the match may not be exact.
 You can use PerfMon to monitor the SQL Server: Plan Cache object and the `sys.dm_exec_cached_plans` DMV for detailed information about the type of cached objects, such as triggers, procedures, and ad hoc objects.

-- TotalPages: This value shows the cumulative pages used to store all the cached objects in the plan/procedure cache.
+- **TotalPages**: This value shows the cumulative pages used to store all the cached objects in the plan/procedure cache.
-- InUsePages: This value shows the pages in the procedure cache that belong to procedures that are currently running.
+- **InUsePages**: This value shows the pages in the procedure cache that belong to procedures that are currently running.
 These pages can't be discarded.

 ## Global memory objects